 Funding Opportunities

-Institutional aid
+Institutional Aid

 Internal grants and bursaries are very limited and therefore are awarded to students with the most need.
 Stanford does not offer merit-based scholarships.
 These loans are meant to ease the burden of costs for students and families that cannot afford to fund their medical education.
-It is Stanford’s policy that students and their families (including spouses, if married) are responsible for financing their education.
-When you apply for this type of loan, you and your family will be asked to present your income tax in order to verify your need.

-Stanford loan
+Stanford Loan

 Stanford University loans are subsidized private loans that are offered by the university.
 They are granted to students with limited financial resources.
 Your eligibility will be determined by the financial aid office.
-You can defer your payments up to eight years during residency and fellowship periods.

 Stanford Medical Scholars Research Program